 Since olden times, weaving fabric was a popular side job in farmer’s families in Gujo Hachiman.
 A historical story says that members of the defeated Heike Clan fled to this region and started to produce fabric using wild silkworms.
 They dyed the silk with natural wild plants and sold the fabric to make a living.
-Sadly, the tradition was almost extinct after the Meiji period, however, a man named Rikizo Munehiro, made tremendous effort to revive it and it made a comeback as a local craft today.
+Sadly, the tradition was almost extinct after the Meiji period, however, a late-Living National Treasure, Rikizo Munehiro, made tremendous effort to revive it and it made a comeback as a local craft today.

 Gujo Honzome Dyeing

 The master technique of Gujo Honzome dyeing has been passed on by the Watanabe Family since the late 16th century.
 After 430 years, they still follow traditional dyeing methods using wild plants in the field and dye arm and leg guards and work clothes for farmers.
 In the traditional town of Gujo Hachiman, Watanabe Somemono-ten still opens its door on the Tatemachi Street.
-The present master, Shokichi Watanabe succeeded the name of the 14th-generation grand master, Yasuhei Hishiya.
+The present master, Kazuyoshi Watanabe succeeded the name of the 15th-generation grand master, Yasuhei Hishiya.
 He is the one and only craftsman who preserves the traditional skills of authentic Japanese aizome indigo dyeing in Japan.

 Screen Printing (Silkscreen)